bddkickstarter/Gherkin.TypeProvider/README.md

     Data 4
     ```

-    So accessing the second row of the argument we select the second row of the data table.
+    So by accessing the second row of the argument we are selecting the second row of the data table.

-    Then by using the named column "Column 2", the data cell for the 2nd row for & 2nd column is returned.
+    Then by using the named column "Column 2", the data cell for the 2nd row & 2nd column is returned.

     A _DataCell_ has 2 properties; Header & Value.
 The header contains the name of the cell's column, while the value is the contents of the cell